utkarsh2102/ruby-rails/guides/source/configuring.md

 * `config.active_support.use_sha1_digests` specifies whether to use SHA-1 instead of MD5 to generate non-sensitive digests, such as the ETag header.
 Defaults to false.

+* `config.active_support.use_authenticated_message_encryption` specifies whether to use AES-256-GCM authenticated encryption as the default cipher for encrypting messages instead of AES-256-CBC.
+This is false by default, but enabled when loading defaults for Rails 5.2.

 * `ActiveSupport::Logger.silencer` is set to `false` to disable the ability to silence logging in a block.
 The default is `true`.

 * `ActiveSupport::Cache::Store.logger` specifies the logger to use within cache store operations.